Stitching Dreams of Leaving, Dreams of Roots^

 I turned inwards to question the relationship between our flag and the pledge to our flag.
 What will the social imagination of this relationship look like to create an equal footing for all?
 What will the flag look like?
 How will the pledge be worded?
 I began altering the solid red stripes with red tally marks.
 In place of the stars, I made markings of the Chinese character 正 (zheng). 正 references tally marks as well and translates to being upright, just, and firm.
 Accompanying the altered flag, I’ve reconsidered and rewrote the pledge to the flag with a vision of a place with heart, a place with a welcoming sense of belonging.
 It reads: “I pledge allegiance to our Flag, one open Nation, in compassionate unity, with liberty and justice for all.”

-From 2019 to approximately 2023, I will move forward with these stitchings at sites of gatherings, sites of arrivals, sites of departures, sites of longing; and in the midst of the covid pandemic, these stitchings take residence at sites of isolation.
+From 2019 to the present, I will move forward with these stitchings at sites of gatherings, sites of arrivals, sites of departures, sites of longing; and in the midst of the covid pandemic, these stitchings take residence at sites of isolation.
+There’s no end date to when the project comes to an end.
+When the flag is complete, the project is complete.

 Ephemera from these actions will be housed in a downloadable book to be gifted back to all participants.
 Copies will be gifted to the four congresswomen color for giving me the strength to undertake this project.
-Furthermore, copies will be sent to members of the house of representatives and the senate with the hope for change.
+Additionally, documentations from this durational work will take form of an installation at a site yet to be determined.

 - - - - - - - - - - - - - - -